Business Assistance Specialist (Program Specialist III)

 - Recommends, plans, and implements event outreach and engagement activities, including local media outlets, social media engagement, mail, and email campaigns, etc., in a way that is consistent with OOG-EDT guidelines, procedures and management directives.

 - Coordinates the marketing of programs to community and professional groups to encourage interest in EDT programs; works in conjunction with internal and external stakeholders to market EDT initiatives.

-- Creates marketing and event materials (i.e. invitations, infographics, programs, agendas, flyers, etc.).
+- Creates marketing and event materials (i.e., invitations, infographics, programs, agendas, fliers, etc.).

 - Manages grant and procurement contracts associated with EDT initiatives.

-- Three (3) years of professional experience in a related field.
+Three (3) years of professional experience in business, program management, or a related field.

 Note: Experience and education may be substituted for one another on a year-for-year basis.